Cynthia Ball

 Cynthia J. Ball is an American politician and member of the North Carolina House of Representatives.
 A Democrat, she was first elected in 2016 and then re-elected in 2018, 2020, 2022, and 2024 to represent the 49th district, representing Wake County.

+Ball voted for the 2025 Republican budget.

 Life and career

 Ball was born in Franklin County, North Carolina.
 She earned a BA in psychology from the University of North Carolina at Greensboro and an MBA at Virginia Commonwealth University.
 She works as a professional mediator.
 She lives in Raleigh, North Carolina, and is married to David Aspnes, a physics professor at North Carolina State University.